 Hurry discrimination claims could be more challenging to prove because the worker must demonstrate that the company’s dress code includes a disparate effect on a protected class of workers.
 1 restricted place where race asserts have experienced some success would be in struggles to “no beard” policies.
 A couple of judges have decided that a policy which needs all male workers to be clean-shaven might discriminate if it doesn’t accommodate people with pseudofolliculitis barbae (PFB) a skin illness characterized by shaving which happens almost exclusively among African American males.

 No-beard rules may also violate handicap discrimination legislation.
 A couple of courts have ruled the PFB is a disabling illness and so demands reasonable accommodation under state disability legislation and the federal Rehabilitation Act (which prohibits federal contractors from discriminating in employment based on disability).
-Read something about why is it that you need to Know Your Rights When Organizing a Workplace Union.

 Religious Discrimination Claims